weiqig/42stuff/Born2beroot/README.md

 | Policy Management | Based on file paths, more intuitive | Based on security context and labels, harder to debug |
 | Customizability | Highly customizable according to user needs | Less customizable, with more focus on stability |

+**AppArmor was chosen for its simplicity and ease of configuration and management, as well as having path-based access control which is more intuitive due to the familiarity of traditional unix permissions*

 ### Firewall
 | | *UFW (Uncomplicated FireWall) | Firewalld |
 | ----- | ----- | ----- |